 The Government defines extremism as vocal or active opposition to fundamental British values including democracy, the rule of law, individual liberty and mutual respect and tolerance of different faiths and beliefs.

 Some children are at risk of being radicalised: adopting beliefs and engaging in activities which are harmful, criminal or dangerous.
 Islamic extremism is the most widely publicised form and schools should also remain alert to the risk of radicalisation into white supremacy extremism.

-School staff receive training to help to identify signs of extremism.
+School staff receive PREVENT training to help to identify signs of extremism.
 Opportunities are provided in the curriculum to enable pupils to discuss issues of religion, ethnicity and culture and the school follows the DfE advice Promoting fundamental British Values as part of SMCS (spiritual, moral, social and cultural education) in Schools (2014).